SiobhanP1/community-garden/README.md

 ## Technology

 * HTML was used to structure the pages and add features.
-* CSS was used to style the pages.
+* CSS was used to style the pages and features.
 * Github was used to store and to share the repository.
-* Gitpod was used to edit.
+* Gitpod was used to edit the code.
 * Balsamiq was used to create wireframes during the planning phase.
 * Chrome DevTools was used to check responsiveness and for debugging.